dials/dials/doc/sphinx/dials_scale_user_guide.rst

 can be performed in subsequent scaling jobs.

-Note that it is recommended to only exclude data at the beginning or end of a sweep.
-One can use it to exclude data in the middle of a sweep, however care must be taken that only a short image range is excluded.
+Note that it is recommended to only exclude data at the beginning or end of a sequence.
+One can use it to exclude data in the middle of a sequence, however care must be taken that only a short image range is excluded.
 If the interior excluded range is of the order of the scaling model parameter spacing, this can cause the scaling model minimisation to fail.
-In this case it would be better to split the experiment with :samp:`dials.slice_sweep` and then proceed with excluding images at the edge of the new experiments.
+In this case it would be better to split the experiment with :samp:`dials.slice_sequence` and then proceed with excluding images at the edge of the new experiments.

 Choosing reflections to use for minimisation